grpc/grpc-go/examples/example-kotlin/README.md

 For testing a gRPC server, create the server as an InProcessServer, and test it against a real client stub with an InProcessChannel.

-The gRPC-java library also provides a JUnit rule, GrpcServerRule.java, to do the starting up and shutting down boilerplate for you.
+The gRPC-java library also provides a JUnit rule, GrpcCleanupRule.java, to do the graceful shutdown boilerplate for you.